Thyme (Thyme vulgaris) is a short perennial shrub that belongs to the Lamiaceae family, and is native to the arid regions of the Mediterranean area.

 - Gargling thyme soothes mouth inflammations: cavities, sensitive gums, canker sores, etc. It works like an excellent toothpaste that reinforces gums, “disinfects” bad breath and prevents cavity formation.

 - Thyme decoctions (3.5 oz (100 g) thyme for 1 quart (1 liter) water, boiled back to half its volume) are used as capillary lotions, to tone the scalp, or as a compress to speed wound-healing.

 Does the variety influence health benefits?

 Good to know: these benefits don’t depend on the variety.
-Lemon thyme (shown below) will help the same way common thyme will, for instance.
+Lemon thyme (shown above/right) will help the same way common thyme will, for instance.

 What matters most is the age of the thyme bush: older thyme tends to have deeper roots.
 This helps the plant find nutrients that aren’t as common on the surface, and makes them more potent.

 Growing thyme for its health benefits